What is allergic conjunctivitis?

 Are steroid eye drops okay for children?

-Yes, sometimes a short course of steroid eye drops along with the anti-histamine type eye drops is required to quiet the severe allergic reaction.
-Steroid use should be monitored closely by your ophthalmologist.
+Yes, in some cases, a short course of steroid eye drops along with allergy eye drops is required to treat a severe allergic reaction.
+Steroid use should be monitored closely by your child’s ophthalmologist and used only as directed to prevent serious complications (see below).

 Why can’t steroid drops be used all the time?